-5.6 Plotting azimuthally-averaged disc surface density and Toomre Q parameter
+5.5 Plotting azimuthally-averaged disc surface density and Toomre Q parameter

 For analysis of accretion disc simulations, it is useful to make azimuthally averaged plots of the disc properties such as the surface density and, for self-gravitating discs, the Toomre Q parameter.
-Extra columns appear to plot both of these quantities when the simulation is 3D and the coordinate system is changed to cylindrical or spherical co-ordinates (in the particle plot (o)ptions menu - see $\S4.6.19$).
+Extra columns appear to plot both of these quantities when the simulation is 3D and the coordinate system is changed to cylindrical or spherical co-ordinates (in the particle plot (o)ptions - see Plotting in different coordinate systems (e.g. cylindrical coordinates)).
 For the Toomre Q parameter to appear it is also necessary to have read the thermal energy from the dump file.
 For example, having read a dump file, change the coordinate system to cylindricals:

 '''

-Please enter your selection now (y axis or option):07
+Please enter your selection now (y axis or option):o7

-'''

-'''
+------ particle plot options ------

 0) reset (= 1)

 1) cartesian x,y,z

 2) cylindrical r,phi,z

 3) spherical r,phi,theta

 4) toroidal r,theta,phi

+Enter coordinate system to plot in: ([0:4], default=1):2

 '''

-Enter coordinate system to plot in: ([0:4], default=1):2